 Do you feel like it’s a little bit of a business cheat spending time on Pinterest instead of doing something “constructive”?
-Most of us female entrepreneurs are drawn to Pinterest thanks to the chic, feminine and inspiring images and yes, we often use it as a bit of an escape from business building.
+Most of us female entrepreneurs are drawn to Pinterest thanks to the chic, feminine and inspiring images and yes, we often use it as a bit of an escape from the business building.

-But Pinterest is more that just a pretty place to pin images to your business boards.
+But Pinterest is more than just a pretty place to pin images to your business boards.
 It’s a great, functional platform that can serve your business and brand if used constructively to drive traffic to your website, which can increase your engagement and also help build your social media following.